-How to Install an Electric Vehicle Charging Station at Home
+How to Install an Electric Vehicle (EV) Charging Station at Home

 With soaring gas prices and calls for greener energy sources, more and more car owners have been turning to electric vehicles.
 As manufacturers come up with EVs more powerful than the next, the big switch from gas-powered cars to electric cars is becoming more attractive.
 Especially when some states like California are pushing to phase out traditional vehicles by 2030.